Credit report summary

 Temporary Financial Hardship Arrangement

-Short-term relief from or deferral of payment obligations, which will be marked as Symbol a on the credit report.
-The Symbol a will be reported for the number of months the arrangement is in place.
-If you make the agreed repayments on time, your repayment history information will show as up to date (ie. Symbol o or Symbol tick ) and will include an Symbol a (a grace period does not apply during a temporary financial hardship arrangement).
+Short-term relief from or deferral of payment obligations, which will be marked as on the credit report.
+The will be reported for the number of months the arrangement is in place.
+If you make the agreed repayments on time, your repayment history information will show as up to date (ie. or ) and will include an (a grace period does not apply during a temporary financial hardship arrangement).

 ← Read dates from right to left